Nairobi City Thunder: New ownership era

 As the national champions, they qualified for the Road to BAL, the qualifying rounds of the Basketball Africa League (BAL).
 In the 2024 offseason, the Thunder signed Tylor Ongwae, who joined the team after playing nine seasons in Europe.
 They also strengthened the roster with foreign players, including Will Davis and Uchenna Iroegbu.
 After advancing past the first round, the Thunder further increased their firepower by attracting continental veterans Abdoulaye Harouna and Ater Majok, who had both played in each previous BAL season.
 On December 2, they defeated City Oilers in the semifinals to qualify for the 2025 BAL season as the first Kenyan team in history.
 The Kenyans suffered heavy losses at the hands of Al Ahli Tripoli and APR, however, they were able to win one game against MBB, the first win by a Kenyan team.
 Nevertheless, the Thunder finished with a 1–5 record, leading to elimination in the group phase.

 On September 14, 2025, the Thunder won their second straight Premier League championship.
+They went on to qualify for the BAL once again, after going undefeated in the qualifiers, and beating Ferroviário da Beira in the decisive game.